Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | W.J. Roy Paralegal Services

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a legal document that binds one party (the issuer) to pay a specified amount of money to another party (the payor).
-The payor is legally obligated to make payment at the predetermined time or upon receiving a demand for repayment from the issuer.
-A promissory note will detail any applicable terms, including the rate of interest, if applicable, that may be accrued.
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a written document in which one party (the issuer) makes an unconditional promise to pay a certain amount of money to another party (the payor).
+Under a promissory note, payment is due at the stated time or upon receiving a request for repayment.
+A promissory note will include information about any applicable terms, such as the rate of interest, if any, that may be accrued.

 The Law